jeromeguillaume/kong-plugin-light-oauth2/README.md

     - The tokens are stored in a `ngx.shared` dictionary.
 Using Redis storage is essential to have a suitable solution running on multiple DataPlane nodes
 3) Token Exchange:
     - Craft a JWT managed by the Light OAuth2 server by copying the input Bearer Authorization JWT
-    - Call an `external-rest-api` for enrichment of the JWT managed by the Light OAuth2 server
+    - Call an External REST API for enrichment of the JWT managed by the Light OAuth2 server
     - Load the private JWK from the plugin's configuration and convert it into a PEM format
     - Sign the JWT with the PEM string for building a JWS
     - Add the JWT managed by the Light OAuth2 server to an HTTP Request Header backend API